guiwitz/microfilm/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/guiwitz/microfilm/master?urlpath=lab)
 # Microfilm

-This package is a collection of tools to handle and plot 2D time-lapse microscopy datasets based on the Matplotlib library.
-In particular it makes it possible to create in a single line of code plots of multi-channel datasets in *composite* mode, completed with standard annotations like a figure label and scale bar.
-In addition, one can animate such time-lapse plots interactively in Jupyter notebooks and to export the movies in standard formats (mp4, gif etc.) Following the model of packages like seaborn, ```microfilm``` offers tight integration with Matplotlib, giving full access to the underlying structures like axis and figures, allowing thus for the creation of arbitrarily complex plots.
+This package is a collection of tools to handle 2D time-lapse microscopy images.
+Its focus is primarily on plotting such datasets.
+In particular it makes it easy to represents multi-channel datasets in *composite* mode where the color maps of multiple channels are combined into a single image.
+It also allows to easily complete such figures with standard annotations like labels and scale bars.
+In addition, these figures can be turned into animations if time-lapse data are provided.
+Animations are either interactive when run in a Jupyter notebook, or save in standard movie formats (mp4, gif etc.)

+Following the model of packages like [seaborn](https://seaborn.pydata.org/index.html), ```microfilm``` offers tight integration with Matplotlib.
+Complete access is given to the structures like axis and figures underlying the ```microfilm``` objects, allowing thus for the creation of arbitrarily complex plots for users familiar with Matplotlib.

 ## Installation